 You locate this valence, you find out what it is, you find out who this person is being.
-It doesn't matter what you find out -- he's being a traffic cop, she's being a -- she's being a waitress in a hotel, or -- we don't care what it is.
+It doesn't matter what you find out - he's being a traffic cop, she's being a - she's being a waitress in a hotel, or - we don't care what it is.
 Then we run this valence on Help: "How could you help a waitress in a hotel?
 How could a waitress in a hotel help you?
 How could other people help a waitress in a hotel?
 How could a waitress in a hotel help other people?" and so forth.
 You do get a valence change.
 That does change a valence and that was the first very, very effective one.
-And that was sufficiently effective that it led in -- well, it's less than 50 percent of the cases -- to what you might call a MEST Clear.
-It was that good -- that good.
-It did clear off these valences and all the auditor had to do was get in and slug, slug, slug and pick up the next valence and run it and pick up the next valence and run it and finally they'd come down to the first time the person ducked his own identity and assumed another identity, and we call that the Rock.
+And that was sufficiently effective that it led in - well, it's less than 50 percent of the cases - to what you might call a MEST Clear.
+It was that good - that good.
+It did clear off these valences and all the auditor had to do was get in and slug, slug, slug and pick up the next valence and run it and pick up the next valence and run it and pick up the next valence another identity, and we call that the Rock.

 In other words, we eventually found the first time on the track that this happened.
-But it wasn't for everybody, this series of processes -- it still left a lot of people cold.
+But it wasn't for everybody, this series of processes - it still left a lot of people cold.